 Your business’ brand strategy is essentially an intentional map of what makes your brand so special.
 It outlines a ton of crucial information that will shape your messaging and marketing going forward.

-I teach my exact process inside Client Attraction Academy and organizations hire me to speak on the topic, so I can’t spill all the secrets.
+I teach my exact process through various resources and tools in The Biz Bar and organizations hire me to speak on the topic, so I can’t spill all the secrets.
 However, I can tell you that it starts with interviewing your current or dream customers.
 A brand is really just the perception that people have of your business.
 It’s what they think when they hear your name.
 And you have the power to shape that perception.
 So in order to start shaping, you need to know what they think of you and your business in the first place.

 Beyond customer research, developing an effective brand strategy requires a deep dive into what makes you and your business so you, then separating the character of your brand from yourself as an individual.
 I insist on this separation because it helps set boundaries between work and life, and the balance between the two is really important.
 However, it’s not a practice of totally isolating yourself from your business.
 Instead, I think of it like you’re curating the most relevant pieces of you and focusing on those aspects of your image online.
 This way you know that your brand will genuinely connect with your audience.